nllz/IRTF-HRPC/draft-report.md

 --- abstract

-This document gathers the theoretical background for the HRPC as well as anoverview snapshot of the project to map engineering concepts at the protocol level that may be related to promotion and protection of the freedom of expression and association.
+This document presents and overview snapshot of the HRPC project to map engineering concepts at the protocol level that may be related to human rights, with a focus on the promotion and protection of the freedom of expression and of association.

-It is intended to provide the framework for reporting on the study, results and basic considerations.
+It is provides a framework while reporting on the study including: theoretical background, results and basic considerations.
 It will reference the detailed work being done in the Methodology draft as well as the work being done in the case studies.
 It also folds in discussions from the research literature.
 The documents, {{HRPC-Method}} and this document, form an interrelated set that may later be combined into a single document.

 Discussion on this draft at: hrpc@irtf.org // https://www.irtf.org/mailman/admindb/hrpc